ccxt/ccxt/wiki/Manual.md

 You may set the value of `exchange.withdraw ('USDT', 100, 'TVJ1fwyJ1a8JbtUxZ8Km95sDFN9jhLxJ2D', { 'network': 'TRX' })` in order to withdraw USDT on the TRON chain, or 'BSC' to withdraw USDT on Binance Smart Chain.
 In the table above BSC and BEP20 are equivalent aliases, so it doesn't matter which one you use as they both will achieve the same effect.

 ### Transaction Structure

+Transactions denote a transfer of a given coin, unlike [trades](#trade-structure), which denote the exchange of one currency for another.

 - *deposit structure*
 - *withdrawal structure*